-Archer Alexander was actually born in 1806*, in Rockbridge County, Virginia, the son of the enslaved Aleck and Chloe.
-Aleck’s owner was Archibald Alexander whose wife was the former Jane Margaret McClure.
-The Alexander land was along the South River in Irish Crossing.
-Archibald Alexander had come from Manor Cunningham, in the Taghoyne Parish near Donegal in Ireland; to Augusta County ,Virginia where he would serve as Captain for the Sandy Creek Expedition against the Indians in 1756, and then Administrator for the Benjamin Borden Grant for the British Crown.
-Archibald Alexander is buried at Timber Ridge Presbyterian Church, near Lexington, Virginia.
-Aleck was then inherited by John Alexander, who was sixteen when his father Archibald died.
+Archibald Alexander had come from Manor Cunningham, in the Taghoyne Parish near Donegal in Ireland; to Augusta County, Virginia, and served as Captain during the Sandy Creek Expedition against the native American Indians in 1756.
+Afterward, he was the Administrator for the Benjamin Borden Grant from the British Crown.
+Archibald Alexander is buried at Timber Ridge Presbyterian Church, near Lexington.
+Archer’s mother was then inherited by Archibald’s son John Alexander, who was about sixteen when his father died.

-The caravan of 55 people included 25 slaves, one of which was the nurse for a newborn child of the McClure family.
-Her own newborn child is thought to be Wesley Alexander, the son of Archer Alexander, who was left behind, along the journey near Louisville, Kentucky.
+The caravan of 55 people included over 25 slaves, one of them, was Archer’s wife Louisa, a wet nurse for the newborn fifth child of the Alexander family.
+Louisa and Archer’s own newborn child Wesley, was left behind at a McCluer relatives home, along the journey near Louisville, Kentucky.
+(That son Wesley Alexander is the ancestor of Muhammad Ali).
 The group settled in Dardenne Township of St. Charles County in Missouri in October of 1829.
 There they would immediately become members of the Dardenne Presbyterian Church begun in 1819 by John Naylor.
-James Alexander had married Nancy McCluer in 1820 and they would bring seven slaves with them to Missouri.
+James Alexander had married Nancy McCluer in 1820 and they brought seven slaves with them to Missouri.
 They had five children when they left Virginia, but only four when they arrived, John, William Archibald, Agnes and Sarah.
-Archer had met Louisa, a slave of the McCluer family, who had been inherited by James Alexander’s wife, Nancy when her father died in 1822.
-Archer Alexander would marry Louisa, and it is said they would have ten children together.
+Archer’s wife Louisa, was previously a slave of the McCluer family, who had been inherited by James Alexander’s wife, Nancy when her father John McCluer died in 1822.
+Archer Alexander would marry Louisa, and is said to have had ten children together.

 *Sources: 1) Cemetery records of St. Peters United Church of Christ, 2101 Lucas and Hunt Road, St. Louis, Missouri 63121 2)St. Louis Recorder of Deeds, Birth and Death Records, St. Louis, MO